Se7en-dev/ContainerMenu/README.md

 *everything else is handled automatically !*

-You can add items to the container this way :
+You can add/delete items to the container this way :

 ```ts
 // Sets the item in slot 0